San Diego Beer in 2018

 In 2017, nationally 165 brewpubs and microbreweries closed, while 995 opened.
 As rates measured against the total operating locations at the end of 2016 (5238), that means a 3.15% closure rate and a 19% opening rate, nationally.
 Comparable data is not available yet for 2018.

-Craft Beer in San Diego in 2018
+Craft Beer in San Diego in 2018 by the Numbers

 In San Diego in 2017, we saw net growth of nineteen locations or 12% compared to 2016.
 Ten craft breweries and tasting rooms closed and twenty-nine opened in 2017.